Unionism in Ireland: Constructive Unionism

 Gladstone's Tory successor in 1886, Lord Salisbury, believed his government should "leave Home Rule sleeping the sleep of the unjust".
 In 1887 Dublin Castle was given standing power to suspend habeas corpus.
 However, as Chief Secretary for Ireland, Salisbury's nephew Arthur Balfour determined upon a constructive course.
 He pursued reforms intended, as some saw it, to "kill home rule with kindness".

 For the express purpose of relieving poverty and reducing emigration, in the Congested Districts of the west Balfour initiated a programme not only of public works, but of subsidy for local craft industries.
-Headed by the former Unionist MP for South Dublin, Horace Plunkett, a new Department of Agriculture and Technical Instruction broke with the traditions of Irish Boards by announcing that its aim was to "be in touch with public opinion of the classes whom its work concerns, and to rely largely for its success upon their active assistance and cooperation".
-It supported and encouraged dairy cooperatives, the Creameries, that were to be an important institution in the emergence of a new class of independent smallholders.
+Headed by the former Unionist MP for South Dublin, Horace Plunkett, a new Department of Agriculture and Technical Instruction for Ireland supported and encouraged dairy cooperatives, the Creameries, that were to be an important institution in the emergence of a new class of independent smallholders.

 Greater reform followed when, with the support of the splinter Liberal Unionist Party, Salisbury returned to office in 1895.
 The Land Law (Ireland) Act 1896 introduced for the first time the principle of compulsory sale to tenants, through its application was limited to bankrupt estates.
 "You would suppose", said Sir Edward Carson, Dublin barrister and the leading spokesman for Irish Conservatives, "that the Government were revolutionists verging on Socialism".
-Having been first obliged to surrender their hold on local government (transferred at a stroke in 1898 to democratically elected councils), the old landlord class had the terms of their retirement fixed by the Irish Land Act 1903.
+Having been first obliged to surrender their hold on local government (transferred under the Local Government (Ireland) Act 1898 to democratically elected councils), the old landlord class had the terms of their retirement fixed by the Irish Land Act 1903.